Belinostat (Beleodaq®)

 How to Take Belinostat

 Belinostat is given by intravenous (IV, into a vein) infusion.
-The dose and how often you receive this medication is based on your weight and will be decided by your provider.
+The dose and how often you receive this medication are based on your weight and will be decided by your provider.
 Your dose may be reduced if you are having severe side effects.

-Possible Side Effects of Belinostat
+Possible Side Effects

 Nausea and/or Vomiting

-Call your oncology care team if you are unable to keep fluids down for more than 12 hours or if you feel lightheaded or dizzy at any time.
+Call your providers if you cannot keep fluids down for more than 12 hours or if you feel lightheaded or dizzy.

 Fatigue